fletchjp/MERG-Arduino-Software/README.md

  ### 12th April 2021

  I raised the avr32/io.h issue with the Arduino Extension.
+I have added the SPI example DigitalPotControl as an example of the error.

  ### 11th April 2021